-In recognition of the projected ongoing financial position, the council continues to identify service redesign and business transformation options and these will be reported to appropriate committees during 2018/19.
+In recognition of the projected ongoing financial position, the council continues to identify service redesign and business transformation options and these will be reported to appropriate committees during 2019/20.
 Significant cost reductions have been generated through planned actions to generate savings and more efficient ways of working.
-A number of major projects have been underway during 2017/18 as follows:
+A number of major projects have been underway during 2018/19 as follows:

-- Glasgow Clty Region City Deal the council, together with a number of other Scottish local authorities, is participating in the Glasgow Region City Deal which will see over £1.1 billion invested in the area.
+- Glasgow City Region City Deal the council, together with a number of other Scottish local authorities, is participating in the Glasgow Region City Deal which will see over £1.1 billion invested in the area.
 The City Deal consists of a number of significant capital projects across the area together with employability projects in order to generate economic regeneration and additional jobs.
 The project within the City Deal specific to the council is an infrastructure project at the Exxon site at Bowling to regenerate that site and to create a relief road along the A82 at Milton.
-The project development is progressing with the outline business case approved during 2016/17 and the final business case due for consideration by 2019; - Development of Queens Quay and District Heating the council, in partnership with the private sector, are funding the redevelopment of Queens Quay in Clydebank bringing a significant former industrial site back into use.
-This project will be home to a new council-run care home for older people; a new medical centre run by the Greater Glasgow Health Board; around 1,000 new homes; and new commercial provision.
+The project development is progressing with the outline business case approved during 2016/17 and the final business case due for consideration by December 2019; - Development of Queens Quay and District Heating the council, in partnership with the private sector, are funding the redevelopment of Queens Quay in Clydebank bringing a significant former industrial site back into use.
+This project will be home to a new council-run care home for older people; a new medical centre run by the Greater Glasgow-Health Board; around 1,000 new homes; and new commercial provision.
 This longer term project should support the economic development of Clydebank and is expected to generate net in-migration to West Dunbartonshire.
-In 2016/17 council and the Scottish Government approved the development of an innovative district heating system on this site to provide heat to all of the existing and new provision within Queens Quay and beyond;
+In 2016/17 council and the Scottish Government approved the development of an innovative district heating system on this site to provide heat to all of the existing and new provision within Queens Quay and beyond.
+Significant physical progress commenced on these various elements of the wider regeneration project during 2018/19;

-4. The Financial Outlook, Key Risks and the Future (Cont'd)
+4. The Financial Outlook, Key Risks and the Future (cont'd)

-- Strategic Programmes in setting the budgets for 2015/16 and 2016/17 Council approved a range of projects to generate efficiencies.
-Some of these are capital funded projects where funding has been approved by Council.
-Significant projects include: Office Rationalisation; Care Home re-provision; shared services; new Clydebank Leisure Centre, amongst others.
-Many of these projects are complete or near completion and senior management monitors progress on agreed efficiency projects through the Change Board and budgetary control reports provide updates on progress to Members.
-Where appropriate, business cases will be developed, and where required reports will come to future Council and Committees for consideration; and - Council's More Homes Strategy plans have been approved for the council to deliver over 1,000 new affordable homes within the area over the period to 2021.
+- UK withdrawal from the European Union in line with recommendations from Audit Scotland, an assessment of the risk to the council of the UK's proposed withdrawal from the European Union as originally scheduled on 29 March 2019, was carried out during 2018/19.
+This allowed the Corporate Management Team to conclude that the risks to the council were generally low, but not completely defined.
+The council has kept a watching brief on developments and reviewed the identified risks around the UK's withdrawal on an ongoing basis. - Strategic Programmes in the most recent Long Term Finance Strategy to November 2018 Council a number of potential change areas were identified.
+These are under consideration for development and implementation to assist close future funding gaps.
+Many of the previous projects are complete or near completion and senior management monitors progress on agreed efficiency projects through the Change Board and budgetary control reports provide updates on progress to Members.
+Where appropriate, business cases will be developed, and where required, reports will come to future Council and Committees for consideration; and - Council's More Homes Strategy plans have been approved for the council to deliver over 1,000 new affordable homes within the area over the period to 2021.
 This strategy is expected to produce net in-migration and regeneration, as well as provide modern affordable housing.